There seems to be a disconnect between what is myth and reality when it comes to the number of investment properties that people own.

 Residential real estate is a long term, high growth low yield investment.

 Your strategy should be to use the capital growth of your property portfolio to grow a large asset base that will give you more choices in the future.

 Yet many beginners chase cash flow or the next hot spot or try and make a quick profit by flipping.
 All recipes for investment disaster!

 Others chase tax benefits because they think negatively gearing new properties will “keep their tax down.”
 So they buy a new house in an outer suburb or put a deposit on an off-the-plan unit due for completion in two years’ time, because of the higher depreciation deductions on offer.

 The problem is that these properties just don’t offer the capital growth you require to grow your wealth.

 Unfortunately, some investors get spooked when markets soften and rather than sticking to a proven strategy to secure their wealth creation through capital growth, they opt for something cheap and supposedly cheerful instead.

-In the same vein, you must have the cash flow to hold your portfolio for long enough so that the power of compounding can kick into gear, meaning you must have a financial buffer to see you through the lean times.
+Clearly you need cash flow to hold your portfolio for long enough so that the power of compounding kicks into gear, meaning you must have a financial buffer to see you through the lean times.

 Too many investors don’t recognise that property investment is a game of finance with some houses thrown in the middle and leave themselves open to financial woes by not having rainy day money that they can draw on when needed, which often results in them selling at a bad time.